What is a Marketing Audit?

 - The audit should be periodical.
 Don’t wait until a problem arises to complete a marketing audit.
 Most problems can be avoided with regular marketing audits.

-Does My Business Need a Marketing Audit?Even if you already have a marketing strategy in place, marketing audits are still extremely useful.
+Even if you already have a marketing strategy in place, marketing audits are still extremely useful.
 They can benefit the business in multiple ways, including but not limited to:

-- Providing management with an in-depth look at the business’s marketing strategy and performance, with particular focus on how to plan, implement and manage marketing activities.
+- Providing management with an in-depth look at the business’s marketing strategy and performance, with a particular focus on how to plan, implement and manage marketing activities.

 - Don’t know where to start with a marketing plan?
 That’s easy.
 Trust your audit.
 Its systematic and structured approach will never let you down when it comes to your marketing plan.